Clinical-Genomics/cg/documentation/README.md

 Includes: `status`, `hk`, `coverage`

 The API will fetch information about an analysis like name and id of the family and related samples from `status`.
 It will get the Sambamba output from `hk` and use the `coverage` app interface to upload the data to Chanjo for each individual sample.

-##### gt

-Includes: `status`, `hk`, `tb`, `gt`

-Given an analysis, the API will fetch information about the family.
-It will fetch the gBCF + qcmetrics files from `hk`.
-It will parse the qcmetrics file using `tb` to find out the predicted sex of each sample.
-It will then upload the results to Genotype.
-Subsequent upload of the same samples will overwrite existing information while logging the event.

 ##### observations